awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + **Renaming of xlog and location** – In PostgreSQL version 10 the abbreviation "xlog" has changed to "wal", and the term "location" has changed to "lsn"\.
 For more information, see [ https://www\.postgresql\.org/docs/10/static/release\-10\.html\#id\-1\.11\.6\.8\.4](https://www.postgresql.org/docs/10/static/release-10.html#id-1.11.6.8.4)\.
 + **tsearch2 extension** – Amazon RDS continues to provide the `tsearch2` extension in PostgreSQL version 10, but is to remove it in the next major version release\.
 If your application uses tsearch2 functions update it to use the equivalent functions the core engine provides\.
 For more information see [tsearch2](https://www.postgresql.org/docs/9.6/static/tsearch2.html) in the PostgreSQL documentation\.

-For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Suppported PostgreSQL extension versions](#PostgreSQL.Concepts.General.FeatureSupport.Extensions)\.
+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL extension versions](#PostgreSQL.Concepts.General.FeatureSupport.Extensions)\.

 ### PostgreSQL 9\.6 versions<a name="PostgreSQL.Concepts.General.version96"></a>